mika/ansible-role-checkmkagent/README.md

 checkmkagent
 ============

-A simple role to deploy the Check_Mk Agent with some custom local checks and plugins.
+A simple role to deploy the checkmk agent with some custom local checks and agent plugins.

 Requirements
 ------------